isaacnmm/pestpolicy-hugo2XX/content/posts/do-cats-eat-lizards/index.md

 Lizards such as Thorny devil and Horned toad lizard inflates their bodies to appear big so as to scare away their predators.

 Bearded dragon is able to puff their throat out making them bigger thus scaring their predators.
-3. **Autotomy. **This an act where the lizard is able to carry out self
+3. **Autotomy. **This an act where the lizard is able to carry out self-amputation of tail.
-- amputation of tail.
 Lizards such as leopard geckos and house lizards are able to cut off its tail in case of danger.
 The cut tail is used as a bait or a mechanism that stops the predators (scare/confuse) from following them further.
 4. ** Fighting.

 **Monitor lizards such as Tree Crocodile monitor and Gila monitors are famous of fighting against their assailants.
 The Komodo dragon and Green Iguana use their tail to knock down their enemies.
 5. **Using venom/biting. **Venomous lizards such as Komodo dragon, Gila monitors, Mexican Bearded lizards and the Tree Crocodile have venom in their teeth roots, which paralyses their prey on biting.
 6. **Camouflaging.